Gayath1/Traffico/README.md

 * Identify the vehicle number plate, vehicle type, vehicle color and get a picture of the vehicle in real-time by CCTV and send it instantly to the nearby cop.
 * Police cops can preview the trafic violation and take the action

+#### **IT19022116**
+* Identify the main factors that affect for the traffic violation.
+Identify the traffic violation that affects for the accident.
+* For that first need to collect real-time data through a mobile application and analysed al the data and visualized the data to cops other parties through mobile application.
+* Drivers also have the access to view particular data that will helpto drive safely.